Rationality is a white cane of the blind

 Pre-human knowledge vs human knowledge.
 Consciousness means knowledge.
 Knowledge means comparing things, i.e., information about variations and concepts created upon comparison.
 Comparison creates relationships.
 Relationships are ”facts” with values.
 Values can be compared, whereas “things as such” cannot.
-Pre-human knowledge was experiential knowledge, i.e. “things as such”.
-The pre-human world seems chaotic and senseless from the modern human—or juvenile— point of view.
-Young people can also regard it as “groundless”, “nonsensical”, “mindless”, “pointless”, or “irrational”.
-The tendency for comparison affects the immediate now-moment so that we cannot experience it because of the 80 ms delay.
+Pre-human “knowledge” was experiential, i.e. “things as such”.
+The pre-human world seems chaotic and senseless from our juvenile point of view.
+Young people can also regard it as “groundless”, “nonsensical”, “mindless”, “pointless”, “crazy”, or “irrational”.
+The tendency for comparison affects the immediate now-moment so that we cannot experience it because of the 80 ms delay the comparison takes.

 The function of reason is to eliminate alternatives

 For us, knowing something means simply noticing the difference or variation in things without any other experience.
 Because a child’s observation exists for comparison, external reality is only a medium of this.
 This mechanism, the most crucial part of which is cognition, ensures that things observed have a prior equivalent in mind, and if they have not, they have no value or meaning for us.
 The juvenile mind, mainly a laboratory of attitudes and prejudices, is not intended to detect reality or produce more profound knowledge.
 Intuition, or gut feeling, signifies a desire to act like a real adult and observe things without the impact of trivialising cognition.
 The consciousness that underpins human dignity in western civilisations does not allow us to experience the world but only shows what children need to survive.
 Consciousness offers a simplified world.
 It is a child’s interface to reality.

 Donald Hoffman’s Multimodal user interface (MUI) theory is of a similar type.
 He argues that “perceptual experiences do not match or approximate properties of the objective world, but instead provide a simplified, species-specific user interface to that world”.
 In my hypothesis, this is initially a child-only feature.